mads-hartmann/blog.mads-hartmann.com/_posts/2014-01-05-using-utop-in-emacs.markdown

 > in Emacs.
 It supports line edition, history, real-time and context
 > sensitive completion, colors, and more.

-I've found [utop](https://github.com/diml/utop) to be a really nice toplevel for playing around with OCaml and writing fairly simple code; espeically being able to evaluate code straight from an Emacs buffer is wonderful.
+I've found [utop](https://github.com/diml/utop) to be a really nice toplevel for playing around with OCaml.
+Espeically being able to evaluate code straight from an Emacs buffer is wonderful.
 However, as soon as you start using it on larger projects you will find that in a lot of cases it won't be able to evaluate the code in your buffer as it depends on various [opam](http://opam.ocamlpro.com) packages and modules you've defined in your project.

 Luckily there is a way to make utop aware of the opam packages that you require and the modules you've defined in your project.
 This is a short blog post that explain how.
 I also created a very small [example project](http://github.com/mads379/ocaml-utop-emacs-example) to go along with the blog post.

 ## Loading the appropriate packages

-If you fire up utop and invoke `#use "topfind";;` you will have a new directive named `#require` that you can use to load packages that you've installed using opam into the toplevel (e.g. `#require "batteries";;`)
+If you fire up utop and invoke `#use "topfind";;` you will have a new directive named `#require` that you can use to load your opam packages into the toplevel (e.g. `#require "batteries";;`)

-This is really nice and convenient when you want to play around with a specific package, but if you use a lot of modules it's still quite tedious (we use 24 in one of our OCaml projects at Issuu).
+This is really nice and convenient when you want to play around with a specific package, but if you use a lot of modules it's still quite tedious (we use 24 in one of our OCaml projects at [Issuu](http://www.issuu.com/about).

 Luckily utop provides the following command line option: